Perinatal mood and anxiety disorders (PMADs) are a group of mental health challenges that show up during pregnancy or the postpartum period.

 They’re more common than you think.

 PMADs are the #1 complication of childbirth.
 They impact new mothers, fathers, and parents of all genders.
 They appear in new parents of all ages, income level, and ethnicities.
-It’s estimated that 1 in 7 mothers and 1 in 10 fathers will experience a PMAD, with even higher rates for parents from marginalized communities.
+It’s estimated that 1 in 7 mothers and 1 in 10 fathers will experience a PMAD, with even higher rates for parents from communities of color.

 When untreated, PMADs can have a serious impact on your life.